Skip to content

 Many organisations have a role called Tech Lead, but the specifics vary widely.

 Scale.
 Tech Leads usually lead a single team, but this is not always the case.
-Someone with this job title may lead a small team of two or three, a larger team of ten or so, or even two or three teams that may comprise twenty or so people in total.
+They may lead a small team of two or three, a larger team of ten or so, or even several teams that may comprise twenty or so people in total.

 Architecture.
-Tech Leads always contribute to defining the system architecture, but the extent varies widely depending on the organisation and in particular whether there is a separate Architect role and if so how that operates.
+Tech Leads always contribute to defining the system architecture, but the extent of their involvement varies widely depending on the organisation.
+One key influence is whether there is a separate Architect role and if so how that operates.

 Culture.
-Tech Leads always play a role in nurturing and shaping the culture, and in some cases they are the the primary person doing this in the team(s) they lead, while in others there may be significant contributions from a Scrum Master, Delivery Lead or Product Owner.
+Tech Leads always play a role in nurturing and shaping the culture in the teams they lead, and in some cases they are the the primary person doing this, while in others there may be significant contributions from a Scrum Master, Delivery Lead or Product Owner.

 People management.
 In some organisations, Tech Leads do not have formal people management responsibility, while in others they do.
-I have found that in either case a familiarity and confidence with people management techniques is necessary to be effective in the role.
+Either way, a familiarity and confidence with people leadership is necessary to be effective in the role.

 Process.
 Tech Leads always take the lead on defining and evolving some aspects of the team ways of working.
-In some cases, this may be limited to the more technical aspects such as branching policy, while in others they may also lead the agile and people management aspects.
+In some cases, this may be limited to the more technical aspects such as branching and code review policies, while in others they may also lead the agile and people management aspects.

 Contribute#